 - Can afford to purchase a more expensive home

-- May have to refinance once teaser rate expires
+- May have to refinance once the teaser rate expires.

 Both types of loan terms have their own advantages and disadvantages.
 Your own personal situation will determine if a fixed-rate or adjustable-rate mortgage is best for you.

-In order to really compare the two types of loan terms let’s look at an example.
+To really compare the two types of loan terms, let’s look at an example.

 Let’s say you need a mortgage for $250,000 to purchase a new home.